Ashok Kulkarni, Ph.D.

 Biographical Sketch

-Dr. Kulkarni received his Ph.D. from M.S.
-University in Baroda, India.
-He served as a postdoctoral fellow at Columbia University, NY, from 1982 -1987, and then as a senior staff fellow in NINDS at NIH from 1987-1995.
-In 1995, he joined NIDCR as a tenure track investigator to head the Functional Genomics Unit and the Gene Transfer Facility, and in 2000 he was tenured as a senior investigator and appointed chief of the Functional Genomics Section in the NIDCR.
-His laboratory studies the molecular mechanisms involved in cancer and pain affecting the oral and craniofacial areas.
-He continues to serve as manager of the Gene Transfer Facility, which provides research and technical services to generate and preserve genetically engineered mouse models for the investigators in the Division of Intramural Research of NIDCR.
-He is a member of the American Association of Dental Research, the International Association of Dental Research, the Society for Neuroscience, and the International Association for the Study of Pain.
-He currently serves as a reviewer for numerous scientific journals, and as an editorial board member for The Journal of Dental Research and Neurochemical Research.
+Dr. Kulkarni received his Ph.D. from Maharaja Sayajirao University in Baroda, India.
+He was a postdoctoral fellow at Columbia University, New York, from 1982 to 1987, and then a senior staff fellow at the National Institute of Neurological Disorders and Stroke at NIH from 1987 to 1995.
+In 1995, he joined NIDCR as a tenure-track investigator to head the Functional Genomics Unit and the Gene Transfer Facility.
+In 2000, he was tenured as a senior investigator and appointed chief of the Functional Genomics Section at NIDCR.
+His laboratory studies the molecular mechanisms involved in chronic pain affecting the oral and craniofacial areas.
+He is a member of the American Association for Dental, Oral, and Craniofacial Research; the International Association for Dental, Oral, and Craniofacial Research; the Society for Neuroscience; and the International Association for the Study of Pain.
+He currently serves as a reviewer for numerous scientific journals and as an editorial board member for Nature Scientific Reports.